Shambhavi-Gunda/Online-Retail-TATA/README.md

 # 📊 Online Retail Data Visualization Project

 This project presents a series of visualizations created using the **Online Retail** dataset, showcasing exploratory data analysis and insights into customer purchasing behavior.
-These visuals were developed as part of a **Data Visualization Certification** program offered by **DataCamp**.
+These visuals were developed as part of a **Data Visualization Certification** program offered by **TATA**.

 ## 📝 Project Description